Learning time-scales in two-layers neural networks: Timescales hierarchy in the gradient flow dynamics

 \section{Timescales hierarchy in the gradient flow dynamics}

 We are interested in the behavior of the solution of the ODEs~\eqref{eq:general-dynamics}, initialized from $s(\omega,0) = 0$ for all $\omega$ (as per Proposition \ref{prop:coupling_W2_bd}).
-The standard learning scenario of Definition \ref{def:StandardScenario} concerns the behavior of solutions for $\veps\to 0$.
-This type of questions can be addressed within the theory of dynamical systems using \emph{singular perturbation theory} \citep{holmes2019perturbation} (`singular' refers to the fact that $\varepsilon$ multiplies one of the highest-order derivatives).
+The canonical learning order of Definition \ref{def:StandardScenario} concerns the behavior of solutions for $\veps\to 0$.
+This type of questions can be addressed within the theory of dynamical systems using \emph{singular perturbation theory} \citep{holmes2019perturbation}.
+Here, `singular' refers to the fact that $\varepsilon$ multiplies one of the highest-order derivatives.
+In Eq.~\eqref{eq:general-dynamics}, $\veps$ multiplies the differential term $\partial_t a(\omega)$, so that the ODE system becomes singular in the limit $\veps \to 0$.
+In particular, it degenerates to the following system of differential-algebraic equations:

+Due to singularity, the qualitative behavior of the above system is dramatically different from that of Eq.~\eqref{eq:general-dynamics} with $\varepsilon$ small but non-zero.
+This is in stark contrast to regular perturbation problems, for which the limiting dynamics will still be a system of differential equations with the same order and similar qualitative behavior as the perturbed system.

 As a side remark, we note that the system \eqref{eq:general-dynamics} can be seen as a slow-fast dynamical system, where the $a(\omega)$'s are the fast variables and the $s(\omega)$'s are the slow variables \citep{berglund2001perturbation}.
 Formally, the time derivative of the $a(\omega)$'s is multiplied by a factor $(1/\eps)$.
 From a dynamical systems perspective, the present case is made complicated because of a bifurcation when the $s(\omega)$'s become non-zero.